restoscan/docs/src/pages/index.md

 ---
-title: Getting started
-pageTitle: CacheAdvance - Never miss the cache again.
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+title: How it works
+pageTitle: Restoscan - Restaurant management made simple for everyone.
+description: Most bookkeeping software are accurate, but not as easy and customisable to use as this one.
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Learn how to set up a restaurant with Restoscan in under 10 minutes or it's free. {% .lead %}

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}
+{% quick-link title="Onboarding checklist" icon="installation" href="/docs/onboarding-checklist" description="Step-by-step guides to setting up your restaurant and start serving customers." /%}

-{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}
+{% quick-link title="Common tasks" icon="presets" href="/docs/lifecycle-of-an-order" description="Learn how the Restoscan is designed to work." /%}

-{% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}

-{% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}

 {% /quick-links %}

-Possimus saepe veritatis sint nobis et quam eos.
-Architecto consequatur odit perferendis fuga eveniet possimus rerum cumque.
-Ea deleniti voluptatum deserunt voluptatibus ut non iste.
+Please make sure you have everything mentioned in the onboarding requirements section ready before you proceed.
+Please reach out to us at support@restoscan.in incase you have any queries.

 ---

 ## Quick start

-Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
-Nostrum aut pariatur.
-Sint ipsa praesentium dolor error cumque velit tenetur.
+Assuming you have everything in mentioned in the onboarding requirements, let's go.

-### Installing dependencies
+### Sign up

 Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
 Nostrum aut pariatur.
 Sint ipsa praesentium dolor error cumque velit tenetur quaerat exercitationem.
 Consequatur et cum atque mollitia qui quia necessitatibus.